damies13/rfswarm/Doc/rfswarm_manager.md

 These settings when enabled will disable the generation of the selected files on the agent machine by instructing robot framework not to generate these files.

-If you disable output.xml but leave either log.html or report.html enabled then output.xml will still get created as it's required for generating the html files.
+If you disable output.xml but leave either log.html or report.html enabled then output.xml will still get created as it's required for generating the
+HTML files.
 This behaviour is controlled by robot framework not RFSwarm.

 Enabling these settings here will enable it for all test groups